-The table below indicates the percentage of tracts in Manhattan and Brooklyn that meet the TEA Thresholds as a percentage of total tracts.
+The table below indicates the percentage of tracts in Manhattan and Brooklyn that meets the TEA Thresholds as a percentage of total tracts.
 Some of the tracts meet both Thresholds.
-Thus, the total number of qualifying Thresholds is fewer than the total of the tracts under each Threshold.
+Thus, the total number of tracts that meets any of the Thresholds is fewer than the total of the tracts under each Threshold.